Understanding the cl-support Output File

 The cl-support script generates a compressed archive file of useful information for troubleshooting.
 The system creates the file automatically or you can create the file manually.

-- When there is a core dump file for any application (not specific to Cumulus Linux, but something all Linux distributions support), located in
+- When there is a core dump file in the

-To reactivate automatic cl-support file generation manually, run the nv action activate system tech-support auto-generation command:
+You can reactivate automatic cl-support file generation with the nv action activate system tech-support auto-generation command:

 cumulus@switch:~$ nv action activate system tech-support auto-generation